fruitsaladchan/sys-tools/README.md

 # sysadmin-tools

-bad at python, messy code :(
+bad at python, messy code :( tried to fit all into one file

 ### includes
 - ip scanner
 - password generator
 - ip to binary converter
+- binary to ip converter
 - subnet calculator
 - dns lookup
 - port scanner